-How NWA Boosted Barnes & Noble’s Nationwide Recycling Rates, Saving Costs And Carbon Footprint
+How Recycling Rates Were Boosted by NWA for Barnes & Noble, Saving Costs and Carbon Footprint

-The major bookseller Barnes & Noble was struggling to get its numerous locations to divert sufficient waste from landfill, recycling only 30% of its total waste tonnage.
-NWA’s waste management experts worked closely with the client to identify the best recycling strategy for each store, tailoring each one to their specific waste streams, volumes, and locations.
+Barnes & Noble, the major retail bookseller, was only recycling 30% of its total waste tonnage and struggling to get its numerous locations to divert sufficient waste from landfill.
+NWA’s waste management experts were able to identify the best recycling strategy for each store, working closely with the client and tailoring each one to their specific waste streams, volumes, and locations.

-Over seven years, NWA increased the client’s landfill diversion by 67%, providing Barnes & Noble with significant financial savings while also reducing their environmental impact.
+Over the course of multiple years of continual improvements, NWA improved landfill diversion by 67%, providing Barnes & Noble with significant financial savings while also reducing their environmental impact and carbon footprint.

 Key Project Metrics: